 "Trapped in the Body: The Fragmentation of Body & Mind in Chuck Palahniuk's Fight Club." À Corps Perdu - The Body: Limits, Constructions, Intensity.
 Eds.
 Carlo Vareschi et al. Edizioni dell'Orso of Alessandria: 2019 [forthcoming].

 "The Normal Abnormal: Identity Formation in the Circus Space."
-Circus Space: The Big Top on the Big Screen.
+The Big Top on the Big Screen: Explorations of the Circus in Film.
 Ed.
 Teresa Cutler-Broyles.
-MacFarland: 2018 [forthcoming].
+MacFarland: 2019 [forthcoming].

 "Intertextual Spaces in Music: Disney's Enchanted, Beauty & the Beast, Tangled."
 Paper presented at the 116th Annual PAMLA Conference.
 Western Washington University, Bellingham, WA, USA.
 9-11 November 2018.